danialrostami/Devops-Doc/Kubernetes/RBAC/RBAC.md

    - Evaluates RBAC permissions

 ### Step 8: Usage Instructions for User
-1. Save the above configuration in a file named `config`
+1. Save the above configuration in a file named `kubeconfig`
-2. Instruct user dani to copy this file to `~/.kube/config`:
+2. Instruct user dani to copy this file to `~/.kube/kubeconfig`:

 ### Step9 : Verification Steps
 ```yaml